Aran30/LowCodeConversationalAgentPersonalization_replication/readme.md

 # Replication Package

-This repository accompanies the paper **"Building smart agents faster: A low-code approach for the automatic personalization of conversational agents"**.
+This repository accompanies the paper **"A low-code approach for the automatic personalization of conversational agents"**.
 It provides everything needed to reproduce the web-based tooling, generated agents, and user study described in the publication.

 The material is organized into two main parts: